DomBDev/DomBDev/README.md

 I spend most of my time with Python, Flask, HTML, CSS, jQuery, and JavaScript.

 ## Certification
-- Responsive Design with HTML/CSS Certificate from freeCodeCamp (400 hours)
+- Responsive Design with HTML/CSS Certificate from freeCodeCamp (represents 300 hours)

 ## Contact
 I currently do not have a public method of contact, due to big upcoming announcements.
 Please check back soon for updates.